falk-hueffner/metric-cooking/README.md

 metric-cooking
 ==============

-Browser script that annotates US cooking units with their metric equivalent, while also trying to convert from volumes to weights.
-Examples, where the part in [] would be added by this script:
+Do you have no idea what "a stick of butter" is, or how to measure "a cup plus two tablespoons"?
+This add-on provides a button that when pressed, annotates US cooking units with their metric equivalent, while also trying to convert from volumes to weights, such that you can simply use your kitchen scale.
+Examples, where the part in [] would be added by this add-on:

 * I used about 1/4 to 1/3 of a cup [60–80 ml]
 * 3/4 cup plus 2 tablespoons packed light-brown sugar [190 g]